publiccodenet/about/roles/community.md

 If you want to know more about the position, please get in touch with Boris van Hoytema at boris@publiccode.net or +31 6 17 96 02 05.

-If you want to apply to the position, please email Mirjam van Tiel at mirjam@publiccode.net.
+If you want to apply to the position, please email Mirjam van Tiel at mirjam@publiccode.net with a short motivation and a resume or a short explanation of relevant work experience.

 We are looking to fill this position in the very near future and will review applications on a rolling basis.